Prescription weight-loss drugs

 The bottom line

-Weight-loss drugs aren't an easy answer to weight loss, but they can be a tool to help you adopt the lifestyle changes you need to lose weight and improve your health.
+Weight-loss drugs aren't an easy answer to weight loss.
+But they may help you make the lifestyle changes that you need to practice to lose weight and improve your health.

 See more In-depth